Tagged: subliminal advertising

 El Mallarmé «profeta» ha introducido intelectualismo en la poesía, y la poesía ha muerto casi.
 Todo ésto, las abstractas reflexiones o elucubraciones sobre el lenguaje y qué sé yo, es demasiado árido, y no muy riguroso tampoco como razonamiento y los filósofos lo hacen mejor.

-This video [Te Rrapi ne Mashkullore, sung by Irini Qirjako, with images from some (Albanian?) motion picture] shows scenes of the Albanian national struggle, here culminating with the assassination of a Turkish Basha or Bimbashi.
+This video [Te Rrapi ne Mashkullore, sung by Irini Qirjako, with images from some (Albanian?) motion picture] [Withdrawn from YouTube since then] shows scenes of the Albanian national struggle, here culminating with the assassination of a Turkish Basha or Bimbashi.
 The lyrics talk of a Bimbashi several times, as a portent of awesome and dreadful forces.

 Russian émigrés were all with Hitler, especially after Operation Barbarossa and the onslaught against USSR.
 They had brought the Protocols of the Elders of Zion to Germany, they had brought them to the USA, even to Manchuria and Japan.
 There’s even a book which claims they are the true inspiration of Hitler and the Nazi party.
 Grand-dukes and grand-duchesses were with Hitler.
 The heir to the Russian throne was with Hitler (and he was spied upon by the Gestapo at the same time).
 All the former White army was with Hitler and joined the Wehrmacht and Waffen-SS on the Eastern front.
 The popes were with Hitler.
 Czarists, Solidarists, Fascists were with Hitler.
 Georgians and Tatars were with Hitler and they fought the Résistance in Corrèze where my grandparents were living their humble lives (my grandfather was once taken hostage).
 Caucasian Muslims were with Hitler, and Stalin made them pay the price after the war.